-Jenny Riddell, PR Director at See Media, is GUAC’s communications lead.
-She has been working in social housing communications for over five years, and nearly ten years in communications and lobbying.
-She works on a range of housing and development briefs, helping clients in the housing sector.
+Jenny Riddell, Director at BECG, and leads GUAC’s communications work.
+She has been working in social housing communications for over five years, and ten years in communications and lobbying.
+She works on a range of infrastructure and housing briefs, helping clients deliver strategic PR and communication needs.

-See Media provides public affairs, internal communications and strategic PR counsel to the housing sector.
+BECG is a specialist communications agency, providing public affairs, internal communications and strategic PR counsel across the built environment.

 GUAC website administrator / graphic designer